Dkim61/Dkim61/README.md

 # :bow:  Hey!
 I'm David! :bow:

-Experienced Full Stack Software Engineer who specializes in JavaScript and Python!
-Obtained a background and degree in economics from Binghamton University with strong communication and collaborative skills.
+Experienced Full Stack Software Engineer who specializes in JavaScript and Python with strong communication and collaborative skills!
+Obtained a background and degree in economics from Binghamton University and furthered my education by attending FlatIron School's Software Engineering Program.

 ## Get in Touch :mailbox: